 This method of wave energy conversion is currently being used by a device called the Pelamis Wave Energy Converter developed by the “Pelamis Wave Power” company (please watch the video for more information).
-One advantage of the Pelamis design is that several offshore devices can be connected together and linked to the shoreline through a single submersible underwater cable and as it responds and flexes to the genetal movement of the waves, it has the potential to produce a steady and constant supply of electrical power.
+One advantage of the Pelamis design is that several offshore devices can be connected and linked together to the shoreline through a single submersible underwater cable and as it responds and flexes to the genetal movement of the waves, it has the potential to produce a steady and constant supply of electrical power.

 Oscillating Water Column